rayrunzewang/crypto-price-and-search-history-api/README.md

 * **AWS Lambda**: For deploying the serverless microservices.
 * **AWS API Gateway**: To expose the APIs for interaction.
 * **AWS DynamoDB**: For persisting the search history data.
+* **CloudWatch**: Logging.
 * **AWS SES (Simple Email Service)**: For sending email notifications with cryptocurrency prices.
 (Since it's using the sandbox mode, the recipient should first verify their email in AWS SES.
 Also, please note that the email may be sent to the spam folder.)
 * **GitHub Actions**: For Continuous Integration and Continuous Deployment (CI/CD).
 The deployment is fully automated using AWS SAM, ensuring reproducibility and simplicity in managing the infrastructure.
 * **AWS SAM (Serverless Application Model)**: For infrastructure as code to deploy and manage the serverless resources (Lambda functions, DynamoDB， API Gateway， Lambda Layers, and IAM Policies).

 ## Architecture Overview

-Lambda Layers to centralize and share reusable configurations and libraries across multiple functions, simplifying maintenance and reducing code duplication.
+Lambda Layers to centralize and share reusable configurations (e.g., validators, middlewares, formatted JSON responses, custom error handling, winston and logging, and DynamoDB settings) and libraries across multiple functions, simplifying maintenance and reducing code duplication.

 1. **Microservice 1 (Email Cryptocurrency Price to User)**: